EricssonResearch/dnt/doc/inispec.md

 ## naming convention

 For a self-explanatory configuration file and proper OAM operation, the following naming rules should be used.
 The naming is also important for automatically generated OAM `mip`s.
-Note that the `mip`s will be automatically generated only if `AutoMIP=true` is specified for the replication/elimination object.
+Note that the `mip`s will be automatically generated only if `AutoMIP` is specified for the replication/elimination object.

 * session names should identify the session.
 For example, s1 or s2, or m1 and m2 for member streams.
 Compound streams can be c1, c2.
 * for a replication pipeline R1, for each action stream after the replication the name should be R1-<stream name>